navigation bar

 The Lower Guad features many significant rapids and waterfalls which can be dangerous if not executed properly, along with low hanging tree limbs, log jams and large rocks can pose problems resulting in bodily injury or damage to boats and gear.
 When in doubt - ALWAYS SCOUT!
 Two low water bridges (private bridge at Ingram Ranch about 9.5 miles below Canyon Dam and Gruene Crossing at 19 miles) can be dangerous at high water levels or when clogged with debris, such as after a flood.
 A good rule of thumb would be to portage any low water bridge unless you have at least 3-4 feet of clearance between the surface of the water and the bottom of the bridge.
 Summer temperatures should be considered a hazard if proper precautions are not taken.
 Always have protective clothing, sunscreen and plenty of non-alcoholic liquids to prevent dehydration.

-The major hazards are as follows: Horseshoe Falls (about 1.5 miles below Canyon Dam) has been buried by the flood of 2002, and no longer poses a threat to boaters.
-The left bank is torn up badly, and many houses along the river are either gone or severely damaged.
+The major hazards are as follows: Horseshoe Falls (about 1.5 miles below Canyon Dam) had been buried by the flood of 2002, but has since been dug out and mostly restored.
+Historically, it has had a keeper hydraulic that has killed people.
+If you get stuck in the hydraulic, then life may get a whole lot shorter immediately!
+The left bank is torn up badly, and many houses along the river are either gone or severely damaged, though many have been rebuilt.
 There is a small dam above the west crossing of FM 306 which can be run on the right or portaged and a small channel on the left which can be used to avoid the dam, but it is more of a nuisance than a real hazard.
 A rock ledge just above the east crossing of FM 306 (adjacent to Whitewater Sports) is best run along the left bank in the fast-moving water.
 There are a couple of small dams (Dam 2 and Dam 3) just below the east crossing of FM 306 which can be tricky if you are not prepared.
 Both dams produce strong hydraulic currents when the flow exceeds 350 cfs and can grab a boat and hold it (as I know from personal experience, having swam there in December!)
 Dam 2 can be run through a small slot to the left of center and Dam 3 has a narrow channel along the right bank that is generally safe for passage.
 Water below both dams is very shallow, and can damage canoes and kayaks, especially if you do not have adequate momentum to shoot through the drop.
 Life is short - paddle hard!

 Dam 4, about 6 miles below Canyon Lake, is a small drop of about 3-4 feet, with rocks in the river immediately below the dam.
 You can definitely get wet at this drop, and the real danger is damage to boats, gear or bodies on those rocks.
 There are several natural places to run this dam as indicated by reading the water immediately below it.
 Avoid hitting those boulders if at all possible.
 Dead center is the preferred path at Dam 4.
 "S" Turn Rapid is just below Dam 4, and requires a quick 90 degree right turn down a fast channel of moving whitewater into another quick left turn of 90 degrees, with a real potential of swamping a canoe or raft if this rapid is not properly negotiated.